alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

     winner = board[3];
   } //etc.
 ```
-(This is currently embodied in the `winner` variable; assigning a value to `winner` and then returning it is the main purpose of the original function.)

 The other big problem is that this outer code still refers to individual cells by number -- we want to hide that detail, to put it near the other code that knows what cells correspond to what lines.